Denise Duhamel: Background

 Duhamel has also collaborated with Maureen Seaton on Little Novels, Oyl, and Exquisite Politics.
 Of this collaboration, Duhamel says, "Something magical happens when we write - we find this third voice, someone who is neither Maureen nor I, and our ego sort of fades into the background.
 The poem matters, not either one of us."

 Duhamel names as some of her influences Lucille Ball, Roseanne Barr, Andrea Dworkin, Alyson Palmer, Amy Ziff and Elizabeth Ziff (who make up the singing group Betty), and the 70s television heroine Mary Hartman.

 Denise Duhamel was married to the poet Nick Carbò.
 In 2008 they divorced.
-She now lives in Hollywood, Florida, and teachers creative writing and literature at Florida International University, and in the Low-Residency MFA at Converse College in Spartanburg, SC.
+She now lives in Hollywood, Florida, and teaches creative writing and literature at Florida International University, and in the Low-Residency MFA at Converse College in Spartanburg, SC.